fiddle-thomas/fiddle-thomas.github.io/README.md

-# Aspiring Data Professional
+# Aspiring Project Manager
-**Technical Skills: Python, SQL**
+**Core Skills: Project Management, Agile Methodologies, Risk Management, Stakeholder Communication, Leadership, Team Coordination**

 ## About Me
-I'm Fiddle Thomas, an aspiring Data Professional currently exploring various fields within data to find my niche.
-At present, I am focused on learning Python and SQL as I delve into the world of Data Engineering.
-This journey is my first step in understanding if this is the right path for me before potentially exploring Data Analytics and Data Science.

-My approach is driven by curiosity and a desire to discover where my true interests lie within the data domain.
-Although I don't have a formal background in computer science, I am committed to continuous learning and growth.

-Feel free to explore my portfolio to see the projects I've been working on and the skills I'm developing.
+I’m Fiddle Thomas, an aspiring Project Manager with a passion for creating effective, organized solutions that drive success.
+Currently, I am completing the Google Project Management Professional Certificate, which has equipped me with practical knowledge in Agile project management, risk management, and stakeholder communication.
+My background spans a diverse range of experiences, from leading entrepreneurial ventures and short film productions to roles in operations management and customer service.

+Throughout my career, I have developed a strong foundation in leadership, problem-solving, and strategic planning.
+These skills allow me to effectively manage teams and projects, ensuring that all stakeholders stay aligned on goals, timelines, and outcomes.
+I am excited to transition into an entry-level project management role and apply my skills to contribute meaningfully to project success.

 ## Blog
-- [Medium](https://medium.com/@fiddlethomas): Read more about my journey here.
+- [Medium](https://medium.com/@fiddlethomas): Read more about my journey and insights on project management here.

 ## Projects

 - Currently, no projects are listed.
-Future updates will showcase my work with links to GitHub repositories.
+Future updates will include details of completed and ongoing project management work, with links to project artifacts and case studies.

 ## Education and Courses

 ### Current Courses
-- **HarvardX CS50P**: CS50's Introduction to Programming with Python by Harvard University.
-- **Python Programming MOOC 2024**: A comprehensive Python programming course by University of Helsinki.
-- **DataTalks.Club's Data Engineering Zoomcamp**: Learn about building data systems and practice the entire data engineering pipeline.
+- **Google Project Management Professional Certificate (Google & Coursera)**: Mastering Agile methodologies, risk management, and strategic project communication.

 ### Educational Qualifications
 - **MBA Marketing**: Sikkim Manipal University, July 2015
 - **BA English Literature**: Mahatma Gandhi University, March 2008

 ### Certifications I Am Preparing For
-- **Professional Data Engineer**: Google Cloud Certification
+- **CAPM**

 ## Contact Information